Pietro Biginelli: Biography

-Biginelli was born on 25 July 1860 in Palazzolo Vercellese which was back then the Kingdom of Piedmont-Sardinia.
+Biginelli is born on 25 July 1860 in Palazzolo Vercellese which was back then the Kingdom of Piedmont-Sardinia.
 He attended the University of Turin, studying under Icilio Guareschi, a well-known Italian chemist and chemistry historian.
-It is known that at 1885 he was already a 4th-year student.
+In 1885, he was already a 4th-year student.

-By 1891 Biginelli worked at the chemical laboratory at the University of Florence, where 2 years later he developed a method which later would be known as Biginelli Pyrimidine synthesis.
-At 1897 he is already at Rome, as a privatdozent.
+By 1891, Biginelli worked at the chemical laboratory at the University of Florence, where 2 years later he developed a method which later would be known as Biginelli Pyrimidine synthesis.
+In 1897, he was already in Rome, as a privatdozent.

-At 1901 Biginelli, as coadjutor, moved to the Chemical Laboratory of State Medicine in Rome, where he was working as an assistant to Bartolomeo Gosio, a chemist famous for discovery of arsenic-containing volatile gas known as "Gosio gas".

-From 1925 to 1928 Biginelli worked as a director of the above-mentioned Chemical Laboratory.
+In 1901, Biginelli, as coadjutor, moved to the Chemical Laboratory of State Medicine in Rome, where he was working as an assistant of Bartolomeo Gosio, a chemist known for his discovery of arsenic-containing volatile gas known as "Gosio gas".
+From 1925 to 1928, Biginelli worked as a director of the above-mentioned chemical laboratory.

 He died in Rome on 15 January 1937.

 Scientific interests

-Biginelli's first known scientific work, in which he was a co-author to his mentor Icilio Guareschi, was focused on synthesis and reactivity of chlorobromonaphthalene.
+Biginelli's first known scientific work, in which he was a co-author of his mentor Icilio Guareschi, was focused on synthesis and reactivity of chlorobromonaphthalene.
 Already in the University of Florence, Biginelli described a three-component reaction between urea, aldehyde, and ethyl acetoacetate, which was at first incorrectly interpreted as one leading to the formation of alpha-benzuramido-crotonacetic ester, or ethyl-alpha-salicyluramido-crotonate with open-chain acyclic structures.
-However, later he corrected himself and expanded his initial studies, showing that the end products actually were pyrimidines.
+However, later he corrected himself this interpretation and expanded his initial studies, showing that the end products actually were pyrimidines.
 However, Biginelli did not change the chemical names presented earlier.

-Another scope of his research interests emerged when he was an assistant to Bartolomeo Gosio.
+Another scope of his research interests emerged when he was assistant of Bartolomeo Gosio.
 At that time, it was known that certain poisonous volatile arsenic species tend to form at molds growing on wallpapers painted by arsenic-containing paints.
-Finally Gosio and Biginelli succeeded in isolating and analyzing the species: when Gosio gas was passed into a solution of mercuric chloride in dilute HCl (Biginelli's solution) a crystalline precipitate was formed.
+Finally, Gosio and Biginelli succeeded in isolating and analyzing the species: when Gosio gas was passed into a solution of mercuric chloride in dilute HCl (Biginelli's solution) a crystalline precipitate was formed.

 A small vial of the Gosio/Biginelli mercurichloride is to this day preserved at The Museum of the History of Medicine (Museo di Storia della Medicina) in Rome, Italy.
 Under the printed name "Laboratorio Batteriologico della Sanità Pubblica" is handwritten, "arsina penicillare comp. mercurico".
 From analysis of this material and of the gas itself it appeared that the gas was diethylarsine.
 Later, however, it was found that gas discovered by Gosio and Biginelli was in fact trimethylarsine.

 Biginelli stated in 1911 that tannin has the formula C41H32O25 and that it was probably a glucoside.
-These conclusions were based on the property shown by tannin of forming additive products with water, alcohol, and ether, (which is stable even in vacuum) and also on the loss of carbon dioxide and water with formation of hexahydroxybenzophenone, when tannin is heated in aqueous solution with lead dioxide (the amount of carbon dioxide liberated was estimated).
+These conclusions were based on the property shown by tannin of forming additive products with water, alcohol, and ether, (which are stable even in vacuum) and also on the loss of carbon dioxide and water with formation of hexa-hydroxy-benzophenone, when tannin is heated in aqueous solution with lead dioxide (the amount of carbon dioxide liberated was estimated).